Health Care Benefits

 TVA offers medical coverage to eligible retirees and their eligible dependents.

 Retirees and their eligible dependents not yet eligible for Medicare may choose from medical plan options that include medical, prescription-drug coverage, and vision-care benefits.
-The benefit plans available to eligible retirees for 2013 are described in Medical Plan 2013 (PDF, 285 kb).
-More detailed information can be found in Medical Plan Description (PDF, 267 kb) This document also covers non-Medicare retirees.
+The benefit plans available to eligible retirees for 2015 are described in Medical Plan 2015 (PDF, 285 kb).
+More detailed information can be found in Medical Plan Description (PDF, 267 kb).

 Summary of Benefits and Coverage